ulfschneider/ulfschneider.github.io/README.md

 **tags:** A comma-separated text string list

-Give some tags for content.
+Tagging for the content.
 When you specify a tag for a post of type *gallery*, the gallery will display all posts of type *image* that contain the same tag.